 Being surrounded by green nature is proven to make us feel better and be good for our mental health.
 We can gain so much from just noticing what nature is around us, even in a wet, cold and seemingly quiet month like January (and February – extended)!
 To help start the new year off with a bit of fun and enjoy the nature around us, we have an FNW treasure hunt for you to complete in your household units at your own time.

-Below are clues to animals, plants, features and other things related to nature that you can see on Normandy Common in January and February.
-When you’ve answered the clues, go out for a lovely walk, enjoy the Common and find the items.
-When you find them, take a photo (no need for masterpieces, as long as they are recognisable!) and send the collection of photos as your answers (labelled for the relevant clues) to us at firstname.lastname@example.org by 28 February (deadline was extended as the weather in January was not great for getting out and about!).
+Below are clues to animals, plants, features and other things related to nature that you can see on Normandy Common.
+When you’ve answered the clues, go out for a lovely walk, enjoy the Common and photograph the items.

 You can find all these trees on the Common.
 Some are more common than others!